Kenneth F. Yontz

 1944 – 2016

-During my Dad’s career, he traveled the world, during which time he was drawn to visit Normandy Beach.
-He shared his accounts of that day with me and said, “I felt like I had been there before.”
-This visit was pivotal, as he was moved beyond words.
-From that day forward his benevolence was driven towards veterans.
-In 2014, he funded his own private foundation “Yontz Valor Foundation”, solely to use his good fortune to support our nation’s veterans and their families.
-VALUES
+As he became successful, he traveled the world and was drawn to visit Normandy Beach.
+He was moved beyond words and from that day forward his giving would go to our Veterans.
+In 2014 he funded his own private foundation “Yontz Valor Foundation” solely to use his good fortune to support our Veterans who have given everything.

 Nominations can be made by anyone, with restriction to self-nomination.
 Nominations will be accepted through the website, now through February 1, 2020.